chaseryder08/aws_image_editor_project/README.md

 ## The Infrastructure

-To initialize the process, I wrote a python script that uses the 'watchfiles' library to check for changes/uploads to a folder, then uses 'Boto3' to upload the photo to an S3 bucket.
+To initialize the process, I wrote a python script that uses the 'watchfiles' library to check for changes/uploads to a folder, then uses 'Boto3' to upload the photo to an S3 bucket (this runs as a background windows process).
 Once it is uploaded, an S3 trigger event initializes the lambda function which then uses 'Pillow' to change the image to a thumbnail, and then upload it to a separate bucket specifically for thumbnail images.